jasnell/node/doc/api/quic.md

 * Initial Headers: HTTP request or response headers
 * Trailing Headers: A block of headers that follow the body of a request or response.
-* Push Promise Headers: A block of headers included in a promised push stream.

 If headers are supported by the application protocol in use for a given `QuicSession`, the `'initialHeaders'`, `'informationalHeaders'`,